What is it like to play on a Travel team?

 Different age/grades have different roster sizes, field sizes, ball sizes, and number of players on the field: 2nd grade (8U) – 4th grade (10U) play 7 v 7, 5th (11U) & 6th (12U) grade play 9 v 9, and 7th (13U) and 8th grade (14U) play full 11 v 11.
 The fields, goals, and game lengths are sized according to the format for the grade.

-We Tried Out, What’s Next ?
+We Attended the Assessments, What’s Next ?

 What About New Kids in the Fall?